clarencepohh/tp/docs/DeveloperGuide.md

 ### Saving Tasks to File

-Upon task creation, the `addTask` method guarantees the preservation of the updated task list to a file (`tasks.txt`) by invoking the `saveTasksToFile` method from the `Storage` class.
+Upon task creation, the `addTask` method guarantees the preservation of the updated task list to a file (`clintonData.txt`) by invoking the `saveTasksToFile` method from the `Storage` class.
 This serves to persist task data across application sessions.

 ### Exceptions